What is a VPN and Why Would You Use One?

 General security and privacy

 There’s nothing wrong with being concerned about cybersecurity and online privacy.
-Billions of personal records, which could include names, Social Security numbers, and other information, are often exposed through company data breaches yearly.
+Billions of personal records, including names, Social Security numbers, and other information, are exposed in company data breaches each year.

 If you want to shore up your personal efforts at online security, by all means.
-It’s a good mindset to have, and using a legit VPN service is one additional step toward achieving better security.
+It’s a good mindset to have, and using a legit VPN service is another step toward better security.

 Hiding online activity

-This is why you might need a VPN at home.
+This is one reason you might need a VPN at home.
 With the right VPN, you could help mask your online traffic from your ISP.
 So even though the ISP could likely see you're using a VPN, they are less able to access any specific details about your online activity.

-But unsecured networks such as public Wi-Fi pose huge cybersecurity risks.
+Although it may be convenient to jump on public Wi-Fi if you don’t want to use data or you’re not in a good service area, unsecured networks pose significant cybersecurity risks.
 Because just about anyone can connect to them, it could leave the door open for hackers to see and access other devices on the network.
-This could expose your personal information, including usernames and passwords.
+This could expose certain personal information or browsing activity, especially on unsecured websites or networks.

 A VPN encrypts your online traffic, making it difficult for prying eyes to see what information is flowing through your connection, even on public Wi-Fi.